 - Create Bot via BotFather - Open Telegram and search for

-/newbotcommand - Name Your Bot - Follow prompts to set display name and username (must end in "bot")
+/newbotcommand - Name Your Bot - Follow the prompts to set a display name and username (must end in "bot")

-- Save API Token - BotFather provides an API token like
+- Save API Token - BotFather gives you a token like

-123456789:ABCdefGHIjklMNOpqrsTUVwxyz - Get Chat ID - Add the bot to your group/channel, send a message, then visit
+123456789:ABCdefGHIjklMNOpqrsTUVwxyz - Get Chat ID - Add the bot to your group or channel, send a message, then visit

 https://api.telegram.org/bot<TOKEN>/getUpdatesto find the chat ID